ojitha/ojitha.github.io/notes/productivity.md

 ### VSCode extensions for Python
 Some of the extensions tested for Python:
 - Use tools like flake8 and [blue](https://fpy.li/8-10). [flake8](https://fpy.li/8-9) reports on code styling, among many other issues, and blue rewrites source code according to (most) rules embedded in the [black](https://fpy.li/8-11) code formatting tool.
+- isort: organise imports
+- JSON Path Status Bar: Show JSON path of the element
+- Output Colorizer: VSCode output in color
+- Open Folder Context Menu for VS Code: This will open a new instance of VSCode for the selected folder in the Explorer.
+- Pylint: Lint from Microsoft
+-

 ## Spark